B1aZer/micro-bot-services-discord-bot/README.md

 - [ ] hide command - https://github.com/discordjs/discord-api-types/blob/83f29b692839cc51869bcafdaf387b68731e0a28/rest/v9/index.ts#L756
 - [f] https://stackoverflow.com/questions/72048570/403-error-when-setting-application-command-permissions-on-discord

+## Levels

+- level2. memes
+- level3. twitter
+- level4. invites

 ## Discord

+1. you appeared here and dont know what to do.
+Experiment!
+2. bot is the only way
+3. design dark souls
+1. You do not talk about CLUB.
+2. Obey rule 1.
+3. only share with whoom you trust
-- - [ ] add some discord channels, see ohm, concave etc. see next paragraph
+- add some discord channels, see ohm, concave etc.
-- - [ ] check category permissions: bot only have access to bot, check other roles, channels should be synced with category
+- check category permissions: bot only have access to bot, check other roles, channels should be synced with category
-- clean up channels
-- announcer role, check code
 - b1z
-- faq
 - nft talk, defi talk, whitelists, twitter inf, discords
-- bot feedback, bugs, suggestions
-- arrow capital member
-- only share password with people you trust
-- change announcer member to mess

 ## Collections